platformsh/platformsh-docs/src/configuration/services/mysql.md

 Despite these service type differences, MariaDB and Oracle MySQL both use the `mysql` endpoint in their configuration.

-For MariaDB, the endpoint does not change whether you used the `mysql` service type:
+For MariaDB, the endpoint does not change whether you used the `mysql` or `mariadb` service type:

 {% codesnippet "/registry/images/examples/full/mysql.app.yaml", language="yaml" %}{% endcodesnippet %}

-or the `mariadb` service type:

-{% codesnippet "/registry/images/examples/full/mariadb.app.yaml", language="yaml" %}{% endcodesnippet %}

 The same goes for using the `oracle-mysql` service type as well.